dotandl/MemerAPI/docs/endpoints.md

 }
 ```

-where `"error"` is one of the following integers:
+where `"error"` is one of the following values:

 - `0` - No error (success; with HTTP code = 200)
 - `1` - An image could not be found (with HTTP code = 404)